waltligon/orangefs/doc/pvfs2-faq.md

 ### When i try to mount a pvfs2 file system, something goes wrong.

   - First, are all the userspace components running?
-If `pvfs2-ping` doesn't work, the VFS interface won't, either.
+If `pvfs2-ping` doesn’t work, the VFS interface won’t, either.

   - Make sure the pvfs2 kernel module is loaded

   - Make sure pvfs2-client and pvfs2-client core are running

   - Take a look at dmesg. `pvfs2_get_sb – wait timed out` could indicate a problem with `pvfs2-client-core`.
 See the next question.

-### I did all three of the above steps and I still can't mount pvfs2
+### I did all three of the above steps and I still can’t mount pvfs2

-There's one last thing to check.
+There’s one last thing to check.
 Are you you are using a Redhat or Fedora distribution, but running with a stock kernel.org 2.4 kernel?
 If so, you need to set the environment variable `LD_ASSUME_KERNEL` to 2.4.1 or `pvfs2-client-core` will try to use the NPTL thread library.
 NPTL